HealthTech

 Zillow’s ecosystem includes:

 For homebuyers, Zillow provides clarity.
 For sellers, visibility.
 For agents, a steady stream of leads.
-It brings the scattered elements of property transactions into one structured, accessible experience—bridging data and decision-making for millions.
+Real estate apps like Zillow bring the scattered elements of property transactions into one structured and accessible experience, bridging data and decision-making for millions.

-For startups and real estate firms, mobile apps offer more than digital convenience.
+For real estate tech startups and established firms, mobile apps offer more than digital convenience.
 They unlock visibility, automate workflows, and convert attention into action.
 The benefits of mobile apps in real estate are no longer abstract.
 They are measurable, visible, and increasingly expected by the people who matter most: buyers, sellers, and agents.

 An app isn’t just a feature of your business.
 It can be the core of it.

-A real estate app doesn’t need dozens of features to succeed.
-It needs the right ones, working seamlessly together to guide users from curiosity to commitment.
-If you’re wondering how to make an app like Zillow, the answer lies in getting these features right.
-Many of the most effective Zillow app features do exactly that — combining clean design with functionality that feels obvious.
+Home apps like Zillow don’t need dozens of features to succeed.
+They need the right ones—real estate app features that feel intuitive and get used often.
+If you’re wondering how to make an app like Zillow, the answer lies in getting those choices right.
+Many of the most effective Zillow app features do exactly that—combining clean design with functionality that feels obvious.

 Here’s a breakdown of the core features that power that experience: